-The operator should have knowledge of the proper storage space for radio control transmitter when not in use.
+The operator should have knowledge of the proper storage space for the transmitter when not in use.

-The operator should be trained in transferring radio control transmitter to another person.
+The operator should be trained in transferring the radio transmitter to another person.

 The operator should be trained how and when to report unsafe or unusual operating conditions.